void-linux/void-linux.github.io/_posts/2014-01-27-Odroid-u2-and-u3-supported-platform.markdown

 Thanks to *Enno Nymous (Gottox)* we now support the Odroid U2/U3 platform.

-The Odroid U2/U3 are small low-cost platforms with the following specifications:
+The Odroid U2/U3 are small low-cost devices with the following specifications:

 - CPU 1.7GHz Exynos4412 Prime Cortex-A9 Quad-core processor with PoP (Package on Package) 2Gbyte LPDDR2 880Mega Data Rate
 - PMIC MAX77686 Power Management IC from MAXIM